SAS Intra-Europe Business Class Debuts: SAS Business Replaces SAS Plus

 “Many of our comfort- and quality-focused travelers expect a clearly defined European Business Class that aligns with international standards.
 While SAS Plus has provided an upgraded experience, it has lacked the recognition and clarity that travelers seek.
 With the reintroduction of European Business Class, we are ensuring that SAS offers the premium experience of a top European airline.”

-Now, intra-Europe business class isn’t much to get excited about, but it’s better than what the airline currently offers.
-For context, currently SAS has what it refers to as SAS Plus on short haul flights.
-That branding is aligned with the name of the carrier’s long haul premium economy product.
-SAS Plus consists of seats at the front of the cabin with complimentary drinks and snacks.
-There are also premium ground services, like fast track security and lounge access.
+Now, intra-Europe business class isn’t much to get excited about, but it’s better than what the airline has been offering up until now.
+For context, up until today, SAS had what it referred to as SAS Plus on short haul flights.
+That branding was aligned with the name of the carrier’s long haul premium economy product.
+SAS Plus consisted of seats at the front of the cabin with complimentary drinks and snacks.
+There were also premium ground services, like fast track security and lounge access.

-However, SAS Plus doesn’t have blocked middle seats, there’s no dedicated bathroom, and you’re primarily just getting economy food and drinks for free in business class.
-So these changes will more closely align SAS with what you find in the rest of the industry.
+However, SAS Plus didn’t have blocked middle seats, there was no dedicated bathroom, and you were primarily just getting economy food and drinks for free.
+So these changes more closely align SAS with what you find in the rest of the industry.

 SAS Plus cabin